wakesurfer/terraform-meetup/README.md

 **Or as an alternative download a set of pre-created keys from [here](https://github.com/wakesurfer/terraform-meetup/blob/master/oci-keys.zip)**

+The location of the keys should be under the subdirectory ".oci" in your home directory, something like: C:\Users\USERNAME\.oci
+Replace USERNAME with your Windows username.
+If you downloaded the pre-created keys they should also be in this directory.

 Additional instructions on managing keys can be found [here](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How).

 To create the private key with a password.